 Cradle Of Filth: Thornography apparently brought them mainstream.
 However mainstream extreme black metal can get.
 Of course, some people will claim they're not black metal anymore, and/or never were in the first place.
 (The Other Wiki, for it's part, says they "evolved" from simple Black Metal into a fusion band - that includes Black Metal elements)

 David Bowie usually falls victim to They Changed It, Now It Sucks accusations due to his penchant for the New Sound Album trope, but the deliberately mainstream pop-rock of Let's Dance (1983) — which resulted in the biggest-selling album of his career — led to criticism along these lines as well.
-It got worse when his next two albums (Tonight and Never Let Me Down) followed in that vein to diminishing returns.
-As well, when he tried to merge his latest sound and stadium venues with the visual stylings and older tunes of previous tours for the Glass Spider Tour of 1987, he found audiences didn't appreciate his efforts while critics called them overblown.
-Bowie, dissatisfied with his work and risking Artist Disillusionment, chose to move on, first to the unsuccessful Hard Rock group Tin Machine and then to solo work that was driven more by art than commerce.
+It got worse when his next two albums (Tonight and Never Let Me Down) followed in that vein to diminishing returns, thanks in part to pressure from his record label.
+As well, when he tried to merge his latest sound and stadium venues with the visual stylings and older tunes of previous tours for the Glass Spider Tour of 1987, he sold a lot of tickets but found that audiences didn't appreciate his efforts while critics called them overblown.
+Bowie, now far wealthier than he'd been in The Seventies but dissatisfied with his work and risking Artist Disillusionment, chose to move on — first to the unsuccessful Hard Rock group Tin Machine and then to solo work that was driven more by art than commerce.

 DragonForce shows you don't have to do much to get this treatment by allowing the use of "Through the Fire and Flames" as a bonus track for Guitar Hero III.
 Fans at first praised its inclusion, and it would seem that this trope was averted.
 Then the game came out, and the cries of "Sellout!" came with it.
 Seriously, just go on to any video of the band on YouTube, either their music videos, their live performances, or their interviews and count how many comments read along the lines of "I liked Dragon Force before Guitar Hero.